Tayoso/openreach_case_study/README.md

 **Phase 1**

 - 2-3 weeks to generate the project proposal involving the Project Manager and Senior Data Scientist (myself).
 During this period, we will clearly frame the problem and define the goals.
-  - Identify and discuss with the stakeholders within the project. i.e.,  Junior Data Scientists, product team, field engineers, a representative of the 4 different regions to align to collect user stories.
-  - During this period,the data scientists, 1 part time and full time will research on how the work can be done and also how we can create a prototype solution.
-  - Project Kickoff workshop.
 - 2-4 weeks for data understanding, cleaning, exploration of data from all 4 different regions and establishing how to align them all.
 - 2-3 weeks for feature selection & engineering, modeling and model evaluation
 - 1 week for QA, bug-fixing